psilabs-dev/aio-lanraragi/docs/development.md

 An installation of Python.
 My recommendation is to develop with a tool which supports environment isolation; some good choices include [virtualenv](https://virtualenv.pypa.io/en/latest/), [pyenv](https://github.com/pyenv/pyenv), [uv](https://docs.astral.sh/uv/), or [conda](https://anaconda.org/anaconda/conda); use what you're comfortable with.

+Docker is required only if you plan to run integration tests with the Docker deployment.
+In this case, a Docker Python client will interface with the API to perform container actions for integration testing.

 ## Environment Setup

 Add developer dependencies (includes ruff, tox, pytest and so on), and install "aio-lanraragi" in editable mode: